 Now it’s time to fix the prominent and worrying gear noise issue on the rear truck, which means I need to remove the shell.

-Removing the shell was its own little adventure, which is detailed in Shell Removal: HO Walthers Mainline SD70ACe.
+Removing the shell was its own little adventure and that was too much to explain here so it’s all detailed in a separate page: Shell Removal: HO Walthers Mainline SD70ACe.

 Issue 2: Rear Truck Noise